VarthanV/django-picsum/README.rst

 =========
-django-image-wrapper
+django-picsum
 =========

-django-image-wrapper is a library which helps you in rendering placeholder or actual images
+django-picsum is a library which helps you in rendering placeholder or actual images

 in your Djangp Template without much of hassle